A Day In The Life of an Inpatient Rehab Occupational Therapist

 If I have an evaluation to document, I try to reserve the majority of it for this time of day after all of my treatments are complete.
 I don’t like getting started at lunch just to have to quit 15 minutes later to start treating.

-It’s taken time but I’ve found that I’ve become much more efficient and faster at competing notes.
-It can be a real battle at first, but becomes much easier with practice.
+It took me some time when I was a new grad, but I’ve found that I’ve now become much more efficient and faster at completing notes.
+It can be a real challenge when you’re new to this setting (or any OT setting for that matter), but it becomes much easier with practice.

-It really helps me to create lists to check off what components I need to complete.
+It really helps me to create lists to check off what notes and documentation components I need to complete.

-After the eval paperwork is done, I’ll get to my daily, weekly, or discharge notes.
-Being part time makes the weekly and discharges a little tougher since I don’t know the patients as well as their full-time therapist.
+After the evaluation paperwork is done, I’ll get to my daily, weekly, or discharge notes.
+Being part-time makes the weekly and discharges a little tougher since I don’t know the patients as well as their full-time therapist.

 In these cases, I spend extra time reading through all of the patients’ notes and talking with their physical therapist and speech therapist.
 It ends up taking me longer to complete discharges than a normal full-time OT, but I’m okay with it since I want their records to be thorough and accurate.